 You can feed them anything from earthworms to brine shrimp, lettuce, oranges, shelled peas, daphnia, krill, tubifex worms, blood worms, eleodea, duckweed and also many other shrimp.

 Goldfish flakes are important staple as they provide all the required nutrients for the goldfish.

 Peas are also considered a very good food for goldfish.
 They’re helpful in treating constipation in fish.

 Note: Providing goldfish with just one type of diet is not ideal for keeping them active and healthy.
 Variety is good.

-Feeding brine shrimp eggs to the babies of your goldfish is very important.
+Feeding brine shrimp eggs to goldfish fry is very important for their survival.

-Initially you can try them in small packets available for one or two servings.
+Initially you can try them in small packets available for 1 or 2 servings.
 If you find them to be acceptable you can go ahead and feed them this food.
-However, generally there is a lower chance for brine shrimp eggs and earthworms to carry infectious diseases.